 You can create a positive first impression by dividing your job description according to the main responsibility areas of a Waiter.

-Menu Presentation: Presents menus to customers and suggests or recommend certain items.
-Takings orders for food and drinks
+Menu Presentation: Presents menus to customers and suggests or recommends certain items.
+Taking orders for food and drinks

-Serving: Notify kitchen of orders and fetching them, Serving food and beverages to patrons and removing empty dishes from the table throughout their meal.
+Serving: Notifying the kitchen of orders and fetching them, serving food and beverages to patrons, and removing empty dishes from the table throughout their meal.

 Upselling: Make sure that customers are satisfied and that they have everything they need but also recommend additional courses like desserts or after-dinner drinks

 Checks: Issues charge slips and take payment

 Cleaning: Removes dirty dishes and sets and cleans tables